translated by George Mathgen, LX1BB, revised by Emily Clarke, W0EEC (2005),. Wayne Estes, W9AE (2008 - 2013)

 When the program works you may download a Keps file as usual.

-find a usable Keps file try the following:
+you don't find a usable Keps file try the following:

 The sub folder "Data_Repair" in the DATA folder "SatPC32" contains the files "SatSources.SQF", "Standard.SAT" and "nasa.all".
 Using the Windows Explorer (which can be started from the SatPC32 menu "Programs") copy the files "SatSource.SQF" and "Standard.SAT" into the DATA folder "SatPC32" and the file "nasa.all" into the sub folder "Kepler".
 Then restart SatPC32.